a327ex/emoji-merge/README.md

 ![](https://i.imgur.com/4cdu6px.png)

 Very odd looking duck.
-The dropshadow effect is achieved by drawing several layers to the shadow layer while using the shadow shader:
+To make it look better, we can add a dropshadow effect, which is achieved by drawing several layers to the shadow layer while using the shadow shader, whose code looks like this:

 ```lua
 vec4 effect(vec4 vcolor, Image texture, vec2 tc, vec2 pc) {